Subject Knowledge Enhancement: how to get ahead and impress before starting teacher training

-If you’re training to teach a shortage subject such as Biology, Chemistry, Computing, French, Geography, German, Maths, Physics or Spanish you could be eligible for course funding of up to £5,600 to cover the cost of your Subject Knowledge Enhancement course and you could gain an additional teacher training bursary of up to £5,600 (depending on course length and availabilty of supplementary funding).
+If you’re training to teach a shortage subject such as Biology, Chemistry, Computing, English, French, Geography, German, Maths, Physics or Spanish you could be eligible for course funding of up to £5,600 to cover the cost of your Subject Knowledge Enhancement course and you could gain an additional teacher training bursary of up to £5,600 (depending on course length and availabilty of supplementary funding).
 This will help you support yourself during the programme and is available so long as you meet a number of criteria that include having received an offer of a placement on an Initial Teacher Training or School Direct programme (for course funding) and a minimum level of degree qualification (for bursary).
 You can find a full list of criteria here.

 Plan ahead and be prepared for Initial Teacher Training

 Analysing your Subject Knowledge Enhancement needs now will give you the time to find a suitable course and to plan exactly when you will start your SKE course so you are able to devote all your time to your studies and make good progress to become fully prepared for the start of your Initial Teacher Training.